Systemcluster/kitoken/README.md

 let encoder = Kitoken::from_tokenizers_file("models/llama2.json")?;
 ```

-Kitoken can convert and initialize with HuggingFace Tokenizers definitions for `BPE` and `Unigram` models.
+Kitoken can convert and initialize with HuggingFace Tokenizers definitions for `BPE`, `Unigram` and `WordPiece` models.

 - `BPE` models are converted to `CharPair` or `BytePair` definitions.
 The included merge list is used to sort the vocabulary by merge priority and is then discarded.
 - `Unigram` models are converted to `Unigram` definitions retaining the token scores.
+- `WordPiece` models are converted to `WordPiece` definitions.

 Normalization, pre-tokenization, post-processing and decoding options contained in the definition are converted to the respective Kitoken configurations.
-Kitoken has full compatibility with almost all available Tokenizers options, except for the following subset:

-- `WordPiece` decoding is used only for `WordPiece` models and is not implemented.

 Some normalization, post-processing and decoding options used by Tokenizers are used for converting alternative token-byte representations during encoding and decoding.
 Kitoken always stores and operates on tokens as byte sequences, and will use these options to pre-normalize the vocabulary during conversion.